AcademySoftwareFoundation/tac/process/cla/ccla_template_aswf2020.md

 This license is for your protection as a Contributor as well as the protection of the Project and its users; it does not change your rights to use your own Contributions for any other purpose.

+This version of the Agreement allows an entity (the "Corporation") to submit Contributions to the Project, to authorize Contributions submitted by its designated employees to the Project, and to grant copyright and patent licenses thereto.

 If you have not already done so, please complete and sign this Agreement using the electronic signature portal made available to you by the